 In an average month, nearly one-third of MLGW customers log in to our My Account portal to see information about their bills, usage, payments and more.
-October 2016 set a record with more than 123,254 residential users accessing the site.
-Customers visited My Account more than 1.3 million times in 2016, viewing more than 14.9 million pages of content to analyze bill changes, see bill history and learn about energy-saving opportunities for their homes.
-My Account also provides the ability to view bills, pay bills electronically and enables customers to enroll in paperless eBilling.
+July 2017 set a record with more than 133,000 residential users accessing the site to better understand their energy and water use, especially the impact of hot humid weather!
+Customers visited My Account more than 1.3 million times in 2017, viewing more than 14 million pages of content to analyze bill changes, see bill history, view smart meter data and learn about energy-saving opportunities for their homes.
+My Account also provides the ability to view bills, pay bills electronically and enroll in paperless eBilling, which reduces clutter and saves on paper and postage.
+Among My Account users, more than 1,478 qualified in 2017 to receive a free TVA energy kit, including common household items to start saving energy immediately.

-Among My Account users, more than 1,334 qualified in 2016 to receive a free TVA energy kit, including common household items to start saving energy immediately.
 To qualify, log in, click "My Home Energy Advisor" and complete at least one category in the Energy Profile.
-Since this promotion began in 2008, more than 37,000 residential customers have received free energy kits as well as customized recommendations and the ability to track their savings goals.
+Since this promotion began in 2008, nearly 39,000 residential customers have received free energy kits as well as customized recommendations and the ability to track their savings goals.
+Considering the energy-saving potential of contents in each kit, that's a combined annual savings of 2.3 million kilowatt-hours (kWh).

-Smart Meters
+Smart meters